ajz34/rustlings/README.md

 ![crab pet](https://i.imgur.com/LbZJgmm.gif)

+# *IMPORTANT MESSAGE*

+This is my solution to rustlings exercises.
+Source code in `exercises` are therefore modified.

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!